On Rigid Origami II: Quadrilateral Creased Papers: Justification for the possible types presented

-Then considering the compatibility among all the types, the results for special solution 1 are listed as follows.
+Then considering the compatibility among all the types and placements, the possible stitchings for method 1 are listed as follows.
 The row of Kokotsakis quadrilaterals to be repeated can be constructed by the following ways.